Restaurants in Berlin

 Address: Saarbrücker Str.
 36-38

-One of the latest 'in' places to dine in Berlin is the Dachgarten in the rooftop dome of the new futuristic Parliament building (the Reichstag).
-From the dome, in the historic centre of Berlin, there are amazing views across the city.
+One of the trendier places to dine in Berlin is the Dachgarten in the rooftop dome of the Reichstag.
+From the dome in the historic centre of Berlin, there are amazing views across the city.
 The menu is delightful too, including healthy traditional cuisine like the light fish and venison dishes.
 Reservations are vital unless you wish to join a long queue, and your best bet of getting a table is at breakfast.

 Address: Platz de Republik 1

 An elegant and opulent dining experience, Heising serves up high-quality French cuisine.
-All meals are served on KPM porcelain and beautifully presented.
+All meals are served on KPM porcelain and beautifully presented, from salmon tartare with fresh mango to guinea fowl with truffle essence.
 The restaurant is open daily for supper, from 7pm.
 Reservations are recommended.

 Address: Rankestrasse 32